Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/Software (Program) Analysis Basics.md

 - Manual vs Automatic Analysis
 	- The difference between manual and automatic analysis, is whether we have a well-defined procedure for analyzing the code.
 	- In many cases manual inspection is a crucial companion to automatic analysis.
 If taken to the extreme, we can actually require the user of the tool to prove to us that the code is correct.
 Now we only have to check the proof, which case we are entering the world of _Program Verification_.
-- Syntactic vs Semantic Analysis
+- Syntactic (↗ [SCA (Static Code Analysis) & SAST](👚%20SCA%20(Static%20Code%20Analysis)%20&%20SAST/SCA%20(Static%20Code%20Analysis)%20&%20SAST.md), ↗ [Syntactic Analysis (Parsing)](../../../../../🔑%20CS%20Core/🛣️%20Programming%20Language%20Processing%20&%20Program%20Execution/🚮%20Program%20Language%20Processing%20&%20Compilation%20Theory%20(Compile-time)/Compilation%20Phase/1️⃣%20Frontend%20-%20Programming%20Language%20Analysis/Syntactic%20Analysis%20(Parsing)/Syntactic%20Analysis%20(Parsing).md)) vs Semantic Analysis (↗ [The Essence of Computing - Programs & The Semantics of Programs](../../../../../🗺%20CS%20Overview/The%20Essence%20of%20Computing%20-%20Programs%20&%20The%20Semantics%20of%20Programs.md))
 	- The difference between a syntactic and a semantic analysis is whether we focus on the **structure** of the program or on the **meaning** of the program.
 	- The structure of the program or syntax is often represented as a tree of nodes as recognized by the parser.
-	- In contrast the meaning of the program or semantics is represented as a set of all possible traces of a program.
+In contrast the meaning of the program or semantics is represented as a set of all possible traces of a program.
 Here trace means a sequence of states and operations possible by the program.
+	- In the realm of program analysis for security, most of the time we are talking about semantic analysis.
+Analysis below semantic analysis, like syntactic analysis and lexical analysis, are mostly used in ↗ [Program Language Processing & Compilation Theory (Compile-time)](../../../../../🔑%20CS%20Core/🛣️%20Programming%20Language%20Processing%20&%20Program%20Execution/🚮%20Program%20Language%20Processing%20&%20Compilation%20Theory%20(Compile-time)/Program%20Language%20Processing%20&%20Compilation%20Theory%20(Compile-time).md).
 - ↗ [SCA (Static Code Analysis) & SAST](👚%20SCA%20(Static%20Code%20Analysis)%20&%20SAST/SCA%20(Static%20Code%20Analysis)%20&%20SAST.md) 🆚 ↗ [DCA (Dynamic Code Analysis) & DAST](👙%20DCA%20(Dynamic%20Code%20Analysis)%20&%20DAST/DCA%20(Dynamic%20Code%20Analysis)%20&%20DAST.md)
 	- Finally we can differentiate between dynamic and static analysis.
 A dynamic analysis interpolates the meaning of the program from a single trace, where a static analysis tries to predict all possible behaviors.
 	- Dynamic analysis are often just executing the programs, and then reporting any behavior it exhibits.
 An dynamic analysis often have proof of the bad behavior.
 A dynamic analysis is **sound** if every behavior it finds is a real behavior, and **complete** if can find all behaviors.